Trading Standards Institute Advice

 General product safety

 These Regulations require producers to only place safe items on the market.
-Compliance with the Furniture and Furnishings (Fire) (Safety) Regulations 1988 means that the furniture is deemed safe in the UK.
+Compliance with the Furniture and Furnishings (Fire) (Safety) Regulations 1988 means that the furniture is deemed safe.

-There are further obligations imposed on 'producers' (which would include manufacturers and importers), which means they must:
+There are further obligations imposed on 'producers' (which would include manufacturers and importers), which mean they must:

 - adopt measures to be informed of the risks that might be posed by products they have supplied, which includes: